joeytwiddle/cheatsheets/tmux.md

 tmux set-window-option -g window-status-fg colour15
 # You should also do the same for the text at the left and right of the bar
-tmux set-window-option -g status-fg colour7
+tmux set-window-option -g status-fg colour7 tmux set-window-option -g status-fg colour15
 # (There are also status-left-fg and status-right-fg but perhaps we can leave those to inherit from status-fg?)

-# If you chose a light background, and colour0 is not black enough for you (perhaps due to your terminal's settings) you may try the darkest grey instead
+# If you chose a light background, and colour0 is not black enough for you (perhaps due to your terminal's settings) you may try colour16 instead
+tmux set-window-option -g window-status-fg colour16
+# a dark grey
+tmux set-window-option -g window-status-fg colour234
+# or the darkest grey
 tmux set-window-option -g window-status-fg colour232
-# You can also do this for the text in the current window marker
+# You can also make the text in the current window marker darker
 tmux set-window-option -g window-status-current-fg colour232
 # Soften the text at the left and right of the bar
+#tmux set-window-option -g status-fg colour238
+# Darken the text at the left and right of the bar
-tmux set-window-option -g status-fg colour238
+tmux set-window-option -g status-fg colour232
 ```

 # How to search (default mode)